 The issues listed above are just the tip of the iceberg.
 There can be many ways for rodents to enter your home, so your best bet is to have an attic and crawl space expert come out and do a careful examination to identify any trouble spots.

-Rodents and other pests have strong teeth that can gnaw and chew through some strong materials, including pipes, stone, cement, plastic, and even bricks.
+Rodents and other pests have strong teeth that can gnaw and chew through strong materials, including pipes, stone, cement, plastic, and even bricks.

 Our professionals know what to look out for and how to mitigate your problem areas best.
-If you have rodents in your attic, or just want to make sure your rodent proofing is up to date and working correctly, you should contact us today.
+If you have rodents in your attic or want to ensure your rodent proofing is up to date and working correctly, you should contact us today.
 We are here to help, and we look forward to making your home as safe and secure as possible!